morpho-matters/morpholib/docs/guides/basic-guide.md

 By default, ``start`` and ``end`` are set to the Python null value ``None``, which means the animation will start and end at the earliest and latest keyframes it contains.

-While constructing an animation, I sometimes want to just view its final frame without playing through the entire animation first.
+While constructing an animation, I sometimes want to just view its current final frame without playing through the entire animation first.
 You can accomplish this by setting
 ```python
 movie.start = movie.lastID()
 ```